 - Fund your PayPal account: if you wish to use PayPal to send payouts to pay musicians inside Back On Stage, your PayPal balance must be sufficient to cover any payout amounts.

 If you see any errors inside Back On Stage, please double check that you have copied the Client ID and Secret into the right boxes and that they match exactly.

 Also located inside the PayPal Settings area is your PayPal master switch.
 Using this, you can enable or disable PayPal capabilities across your entire company.
 If this is disabled, clients will not be able to pay you via Credit Card, Debit Card or PayPal and you won't be able to pay your musicians with PayPal or Auto-Pay either.

-Just toggle the checkbox on or off as you need, and click the “save” button.
+Just toggle the checkbox on or off as you need, and click the “Update Details” button.